Continuum of EL Services

 Some buildings also offer Polish native language instruction to students who may need it in a resource model.

-District 401 provides two types of TBE programs:
+District 401 provides three types of TBE programs:

 The TBE self-contained program serves only English learners from the same language background in a self-contained classroom.
 It is offered to District 401 students in pre-K through 1st grade.
 (Due to low enrollment, TBE self-contained for 2nd and 3rd grades in 2019-20 will be supported by a bilingual teacher within the non-EL classroom.)
 Core academic content is taught in English and in the language other than English, with a gradual shift to instruction in English as student English proficiency increases.
 English as a Second Language (ESL) instruction is provided.